1908816-xamk/osawp-plugin/originstamp/readme.txt

 = Extra =

-1. Visit 'Settings > Forums' and adjust your configuration.
+Visit 'Settings > OriginStamp' and adjust your configuration.
-2. Adjust the CSS of your theme as needed, to make everything pretty.

 == Changelog ==